ItownTech/Enviro-Monitor-Station/README.md

 # Enviro-Monitor-Station

-The following sensor topic:

- temperature_topic "sensor/temperature"

- humidity_topic    "sensor/humidity"

- luminosity_topic  "sensor/luminosity"

- ch2o_topic        "sensor/ch2o"

- pm1_topic         "sensor/pm1"

- pm2_5_topic       "sensor/pm25"

- pm10_topic        "sensor/pm10"

- How to use in home-assistant:
+ How to use in home-assistant?

- you can add the following in your configuration.yaml
+ You can add the following sensor topic in your configuration.yaml

  sensor: